-Learn more at RC Community Corrections Juvenile Services
+Learn more about Ramsey Community Corrections Juvenile Detention Center and Totem Town

 Children and youth, diagnosed before age 22, who have I.Q.s under 70, or who have related conditions such as autism, Fetal Alcohol Syndrome and more, may benefit from Intellectual/Developmental Disability (IDD) services and case management.

 Persons of any age who have disabilities other than IDD may benefit from Ramsey County's Disability Services.